projectdiscovery/nuclei/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/projectdiscovery/nuclei)](https://goreportcard.com/report/github.com/projectdiscovery/nuclei)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/projectdiscovery/nuclei/issues)

-Nuceli is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use.
+Nuclei is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use.

 Nuclei is used to send requests across targets based on a template leading to zero false positives and providing effective scanning for known paths.
 Main use cases for nuclei are during initial reconnaissance phase to quickly check for low hanging fruits or CVEs across targets that are known and easily detectable.
 It uses [retryablehttp-go library](https://github.com/projectdiscovery/retryablehttp-go) designed to handle various errors and retries in case of blocking by WAFs, this is also one of our core modules from custom-queries.